5 Best File Managers for Mac in 2023

 Pros:

-- Simple and easy to use interface.
+- Simple and intuitive interface.

-- Powerful and rich-featured.
+- Powerful and feature-rich.

-- Organize files in dual panels.
+- Organize files using dual panels.

 - Support for renaming multiple files.